EyuKaz/cinema/ADMIN_SETUP.md

 - **Server Running**: The cinema application server must be active
 - **Valid User Account**: The user must exist in the system before role assignment

-## Support

-If you encounter issues with admin setup:
-1. Check the server logs for error messages
-2. Verify database connectivity
-3. Ensure all environment variables are properly configured
-4. Contact the development team if problems persist

 ---